nrwl/nx/docs/blog/2024-11-19-ci-affected-graph.md

 You can explore this example on your own on the public [Nx OSS workspace](https://staging.nx.app/cipes/673137bc4c6704317ca09c7d/graph?runGroup=0ca224ea-1849-4f83-9ab9-68bec96bcb98-linux).

+We've put together an exampe of one problem you can solve using this new view: [reducing the number of affected projects on CI](/ci/recipes/other/cipe-affected-project-graph).

 ## Get started with Nx Cloud